mandysulli/StrainSort_pipeline/README.md

 Outputs:
 1. A tsv file with the estimated counts of reads per reference sequence
-2. A pseudobam file that indicates which reference sequence each reads pseudoaligned with
+2. A pseudobam file that indicates which reference sequence each read is pseudoaligned with

 **Will need to rename and move outputs** rename